ZakariaSelassi/Python/README.md

 Instead of printing the elements one by one, make a new list that has all the elements less than 5 from this list in it and print out this new list.
 Write this in one line of Python.
 Ask the user for a number and return a list that contains only elements from the original list a that are smaller than that number given by the user.

+4. Create a program that asks the user for a number and then prints out a list of all the divisors of that number.